tanisha1112/tanisha1112.github.io/_pages/about.md

 **Hi, It's nice to meet you.
 I'm Tanisha Khurana and I am really passionate about technology and using it for good.**

+Outside of my research and studies, I love reading books and you can follow me on goodreads to check out cool new book recommendations.

+[Check my Goodreads](https://www.goodreads.com/user/show/16889236-tanisha){:target="_blank"}{: .btn .btn--info}
+{: .text-center}

 I am also passionate about volunteering and using my skills for a positive impact.
 I have been an active member of Omdena, Bhumi, WWF and Greanpeace.

 I was involved in two projects at Omdena: